Girlfriends (2025 film): Production

 The film was shortlisted for the 23rd Hong Kong Asian Film Financing Forum (HAF23), one of the projects of the Hong Kong International Film Festival Society, and the Work-in-Progress Program (WIP).

 The film was made with a production budget of USD1.024 million.

 Release

 Girlfriends had its world premiere at the 30th Busan International Film Festival in the 'Visions – Asia' section on 20 September 2025.

-The film is expected to be released in Taiwan in 2026.
+The film was released on 5 March 2026 in Hong Kong and Macau, and on 27 March 2026 in Taiwan.

+The film competed in the Uncaged Competition – For Best Feature Film, section of the 25th New York Asian Film Festival on 23 July 2026 and had its North American Premiere.

 Accolades

 The film competed for various Vision Awards at Busan International Film Festival.